 Any Participant may withdraw from its status as such by filing a request therefor with Seed SEF in the form specified by Seed SEF.
 Such withdrawal shall not affect the obligations of such Person incurred prior to such withdrawal or affect the jurisdiction of Seed SEF over such Person with respect to matters occurring or arising prior to such withdrawal.

 Rule 306.
-Participant User Administrators
+Participant Administrators

-Each Participant shall have at all times one or more "Participant User Administrators."
+Each Participant shall have at all times one or more Participant Administrators, which will be responsible for performing the actions outlined in this Rule 306 ("Admin Activity").

 Seed SEF will issue to a Participant and its Authorized Traders, User IDs for access to the Platform.
-The Participant User Administrator shall be responsible for requesting User IDs for Authorized Traders and notifying Seed SEF of the need to terminate any previously issued User IDs to Authorized Traders for that Participant.
+The Participant Administrator shall be responsible for requesting User IDs for Authorized Traders and notifying Seed SEF of the need to terminate any previously issued User IDs to Authorized Traders for that Participant.

-The Participant User Administrator shall be responsible for all communications between Seed SEF and Participant with respect to User IDs and access to the Platform, and any notices or other communications sent to the Participant User Administrator by Seed SEF relating to User IDs and other related administrative matters shall be binding on Participant.
-The Participant will promptly notify Seed SEF of any change in its Participant User Administrators.
+The Participant Administrator shall be responsible for all communications between Seed SEF and Participant with respect to User IDs and access to the Platform, and any notices or other communications sent to the Participant Administrator by Seed SEF relating to User IDs and other related administrative matters shall be binding on Participant.
+The Participant will promptly notify Seed SEF of any change in its Participant Administrators.

 Participant acknowledges and agrees that it will be bound by any actions taken through the use of such Participant’s User IDs, including any User IDs issued to its Authorized Traders, whether or not such actions were actually authorized.
 In addition, Participant acknowledges that Seed SEF may rely upon, and will be fully released and discharged by Participant for acting upon, any information, data, Transaction details, Orders, acknowledgements or instructions that are (i) entered, imported, transmitted or otherwise communicated under its Authorized Trader’s User ID (whether or not such action was actually authorized by Participant), or (ii) are otherwise reasonably believed by Seed SEF to be genuine and to have been communicated or presented on behalf of Participant by an Authorized Trader, whether via the Platform or otherwise.